joecorcoran/poltergeist-iframe-input/README.md

   Scenario: Creating a new post without the lightbox # features/posts/creating_a_post.feature:5
-    Given I am on the posts index                    # features/step_definitions/post_steps.rb:1 When I follow "Write a post"                     # features/step_definitions/post_steps.rb:5 And I write a post                               # features/step_definitions/post_steps.rb:17 Then a post should have been saved               # features/step_definitions/post_steps.rb:23
+    Given I am on the posts index                    # features/step_definitions/post_steps.rb:1 When I follow "Write a post"                     # features/step_definitions/post_steps.rb:5 And I write a post                               # features/step_definitions/post_steps.rb:26 Then a post should have been saved               # features/step_definitions/post_steps.rb:32

   @javascript
+  Scenario: Creating a new post in a lightbox, using jQuery # features/posts/creating_a_post.feature:12
+    Given I am on the posts index                           # features/step_definitions/post_steps.rb:1 When I follow "Write a post"                            # features/step_definitions/post_steps.rb:5 And I write a post in the lightbox using jQuery         # features/step_definitions/post_steps.rb:17 Then a post should have been saved                      # features/step_definitions/post_steps.rb:32

+  @javascript
-  Scenario: Creating a new post in a lightbox # features/posts/creating_a_post.feature:12
+  Scenario: Creating a new post in a lightbox # features/posts/creating_a_post.feature:19
-    Given I am on the posts index             # features/step_definitions/post_steps.rb:1 When I follow "Write a post"              # features/step_definitions/post_steps.rb:5 And I write a post in the lightbox        # features/step_definitions/post_steps.rb:9 Then a post should have been saved        # features/step_definitions/post_steps.rb:23
+    Given I am on the posts index             # features/step_definitions/post_steps.rb:1 When I follow "Write a post"              # features/step_definitions/post_steps.rb:5 And I write a post in the lightbox        # features/step_definitions/post_steps.rb:9 Then a post should have been saved        # features/step_definitions/post_steps.rb:32
       <1> expected but was
       <0>.
 (MiniTest::Assertion)
-      ./features/step_definitions/post_steps.rb:24:in `/^a post should have been saved$/' features/posts/creating_a_post.feature:16:in `Then a post should have been saved'
+      ./features/step_definitions/post_steps.rb:33:in `/^a post should have been saved$/' features/posts/creating_a_post.feature:23:in `Then a post should have been saved'

 Failing Scenarios:
-cucumber features/posts/creating_a_post.feature:12 # Scenario: Creating a new post in a lightbox
+cucumber features/posts/creating_a_post.feature:19 # Scenario: Creating a new post in a lightbox

-2 scenarios (1 failed, 1 passed)
+3 scenarios (1 failed, 2 passed)
-8 steps (1 failed, 7 passed)
+12 steps (1 failed, 11 passed)
-0m4.584s
+0m5.006s
 ```

 [Step definitions:](https://github.com/joecorcoran/poltergeist-iframe-input/blob/master/features/step_definitions/post_steps.rb)